runxinghuan/tp/docs/UserGuide.md

 Power: ### ###     Level-Medium
 Skill: ###         Level-Beginner
 ---------------------------
-Your power level has been upgraded to 1
+Your power level has been set to 1
 ```

 #### Additional Notes

-- The `upgrade` command is only available during the penalty shootout phase.
+- The `setpower` command is only available during the penalty shootout phase.
 - Make sure to observe the AI's pattern to improve your chances of saving the penalty.
 - The command is case-sensitive, so `save 1` is considered a valid command, but `Save 1` and `SAVE 1` are considered invalid inputs.